-This will produce a ADR_mesh.vtu file which can be directly read by the open-source visualisation tool called Paraview or VisIt.
-In Fig. 2.2 we show the mesh distribution for the mesh considered in this tutorial, ADR_mesh.xml.
+where the optional command -j calculate the Jacobian distribution for each element of the mesh.
+This will produce a ADR_mesh.vtu file which can be directly read by the open-source visualisation tool called Paraview.
+In Fig. 1.2 we show the Jacobian distribution for the mesh considered in this tutorial, ADR_mesh.xml.
 Before configuring the input files, if we want to use periodic boundary conditions, we need to make sure that the edges of the two periodic boundaries (i.e. $x_b = [-1, 1], y_b$) are properly aligned.
-Gmsh and the NekMesh routine within Nektar++ does not guarantee proper alignment.
-However, NekMesh provides a module, called peralign, that enforces the reordering of pair of edges (for more details refer to the User-Guide.
+Gmsh and the MeshConvert routine within Nektar++ does not guarantee proper alignment.
+However, MeshConvert provides a module, called peralign, that enforces the reordering of pair of edges (for more details refer to the User-Guide.
 We can apply this by using the following command: